ARMmbed/GettingStartedmbedOS/Docs/index.md

 * [The migration guide](MigrationGuide.md): get your existing libraries and application to yotta, our new build system.

-The additional sources section offers
+The additional sources section offers:

 * [Further reading sources](FurtherReading.md) about other mbed tools, hardware, community and partners.